A look at how fishing with family and friends aided in the growth of Northland Fishing Tackle

-A unique looking soft plastic swimbait, the Core-Shot Swimbait, is catching angler’s eyes.
+A unique-looking soft plastic swimbait, the Core-Shot Swimbait, is catching the angler’s eyes.

-Surrounding themselves with passionate and die hard fisherman is what the Peterson’s have done their whole life, thus it makes sense that Northland Fishing Tackle appointed Chip Leer as its Product Manager in 2015.
-Leer is a 28 year veteran fishing guide, tournament angler and outdoor promoter who grew up fishing the Northland brand.
+Surrounding themselves with the passionate and die-hard fishermen is what the Peterson’s have done their whole life, thus it makes sense that Northland Fishing Tackle appointed Chip Leer as its Product Manager in 2015.
+Leer is a 28-year veteran fishing guide, tournament angler, and outdoor promoter who grew up fishing the Northland brand.

 Leer is responsible for the teams that are the workhorses for developing new products for Northland Fishing Tackle.
 “I know it’s a great gig, I’m excited every day when I head out to fish…I mean head into work,” smiled Chip.

 Northland Fishing Tackle Product Manager Chip Leer shows off a brute smallie!